operator-playground-io/MinIO-Operator-tile/tutorials/minio-instance-creation-tutorial.md

 ---
-title: MinIO Instance Creation tutorial
+title: MinIO Instance Creation
-description: This tutorial explains how create Instances for your MinIO Operator.
+description: Learn how to create an instance of your MinIO Operator.
 ---

-### Create MinIO Instance and Sevice to access MinIO Server
+### Create the Secret with proper access-key and secret-key

-Execute below command to create a secret with proper access-key and secret-key:
+-  Execute the command below to create a secret with proper access-key and secret-key.

 ```execute
 kubectl create secret generic minio-creds-secret --from-literal=accesskey=admin --from-literal=secretkey=secret@123456 --namespace my-minio-operator
 ```

-Output:
+The output should follow like this.

 ```
 secret/minio-creds-secret created
 ```

-### Create below yaml file to create MinIO Operator Instance
+### Create MinIO Instance

+**Step 1: Create the below yaml definition of the Custom Resource.**

 ```execute
 cat <<'EOF' > MinioInstance.yaml